 Diagnosis of diabetic neuropathies is based on history, clinical examination and supporting laboratory investigations.
 These include electromyography with nerve conduction studies, skin biopsies to evaluate cutaneous nerve innervation, and nerve and muscle biopsies for histopathological evaluation.

-Treatment of diabetic neuropathies depends on optimum diabetic control, exercise and weight loss to reduce insulin resistance and symptomatic control.
+Treatment of diabetic neuropathy depends on optimum diabetic control, exercise and weight loss to reduce insulin resistance and symptomatic control.
 Neuropathic pain can be treated with anti-seizure medications, antidepressants, or analgesics.
-To deal with severe painful conditions doctors at GIN may adopt a multidisciplinary approach to pain management.
+To deal with severe painful conditions doctors at BRAINS may adopt a multidisciplinary approach to pain management.

 Treatment for diabetic neuropathy focuses on: